-The capstone experience represents the final requirements for the Undergraduate Economics Honors Program.
+The capstone experience represents the final requirement for the Undergraduate Economics Honors Program.
 This experience involves three elements:

-- Completion with a grade B+ or higher of a three-credit senior honors essay in each semester of the senior year under the direction or co-direction of an economics faculty member.
+- Completion with a grade B+ or higher of the Senior Honors Thesis (Econ 48600) in the Spring semester of the senior year under the direction or co-direction of an economics faculty member.
 These credits can be counted as economics electives toward the major and can be used to satisfy the major’s writing intensive requirement.
-The results of the essay must be presented at an economics seminar open to the public during the end of second semester of each academic year.

 - Participation in all College of Arts and Letters events for departmental honors students.